wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-12-04 - Checkpoints no longer are allowed for interactive mode.
+All input must be spooled into the system before a checkpoint will be allowed.
 * 2014-11-14 - Fixed job_stream checkpoints to be continuous.
 That is, a
   checkpoint no longer needs current work to finish in order to complete.
 This cuts the runtime for checkpoints from several hours in some situations down